 By 2010, each state and territory completed a Forest Action Plan.
-Now they are tasked with completing comprehensive revisions of their Forest Action Plans by June 2020.
+Now they are tasked with completing comprehensive revisions of their Forest Action Plans by the close of December 2020.
 The following resources are for state forestry agencies navigating the 10-year revision process.

 10-year REVISION REQUIREMENTS for forest action plans

-- Memo from State and Private Forestry leadership
+- May 2017 Memo from State and Private Forestry Leadership

 Developed by the USDA Forest Service, Northeastern Area State and Private Forestry, and the Northeast-Midwest State Foresters Alliance’s Forest Resource Planning Committee, this guide lists requirements and provides tips for state planners as they update their state Forest Action Plans.